COMMUNITY PROFILE:

 ELECTIONS 2024:

-This seat is on the ballot during the 2024 election cycle.
-Running for the seat are Matthew Harrington (R) and Daniel Lauzon (D).
+This seat was on the ballot during the 2024 election cycle.
+Running for the seat were Matthew Harrington (R) and Daniel Lauzon (D).

 View contributions to each candidate, campaign expenditures and campaign filings on the Maine Ethics Commission website.